KieronSanghera/Personal-Project/FileStorage/README.md

 # FileStorage

- Component to store files that enter the project
+ Component to store files that enter the system.